rolupusoru/CAN-Monitor-qt/README.md

 The aim is to support as many different CAN-adapters as possible and to make the program easy to use and yet powerfull.

+## C# / Visual Studio port

+A WinForms port is available for developers who prefer working in Visual Studio and C#.
+The solution lives in the `CanMonitor.WinForms` folder and mirrors the core ideas of the Qt application: monitoring traffic, formatting payloads, and sending frames.
+The built-in menu structure matches the Qt version (File, View, Commander, Tools, Cansole, Help) and each form is backed by a `.Designer.cs/.resx` pair so you can open and edit the visuals directly in the Visual Studio Form Designer.
+The included simulation adapter makes it possible to explore the UI without dedicated hardware.

+**Getting started**

+1. Open `CanMonitor.sln` in Visual Studio 2026 or later (the project targets .NET 8.0 for Windows and uses WinForms).
+2. Set `CanMonitor.WinForms` as the startup project.
+3. Press <kbd>F5</kbd> to run.
+Click **Connect** to start the built-in simulation, then use the format string box to experiment with the decoding rules documented below.
+Use the menu bar to open the Commander, Trace, Tritium Simulator, or Cansole placeholder forms that correspond to the Qt modules.

 ## Supported CAN-adapters
 As of now, the following adapters are supported: